barionleg/cesium.wiki.gs/Streaming-Terrain-Details.md

 * Creates quadtree tiles on demand.
 * Transforms tile coordinates (x, y, level) to world extent.

-#### GeometryProvider
+#### TerrainProvider

 * Async-oriented, loading is throttled.
-* Creates geometry for a given tile by tessellating an ellipsoid or height map, or by downloading a mesh.
+* Creates surface geometry (terrain) for a given tile by tessellating an ellipsoid or height map, or by downloading a mesh.
 Fills in the Tile provided to it.
 Texture coordinates are included in the mesh.
 * Has a TilingScheme.

 #### Tile